FAQs on recent changes to sponsorship

 Maybe.
 Refugees who have already arrived in the U.S. through the Welcome Corps are not at risk of losing their legal status, but may not be able to access some services funded by the federal government.

-How long will the Welcome Corps be paused?
+How long will USRAP be paused?

 It is unclear if or when USRAP programming will reopen and whether private sponsorship will be included in that programming.
-The Welcome Corps program was terminated by the State Department in late February.
+The Welcome Corps program was terminated by the State Department in late February 2025.

-SIV holders can still travel to the U.S. with private dollars, but they will not receive Reception and Placement (R&P) services.
+SIV holders can travel to the U.S. with private dollars, but they will not receive Reception and Placement (R&P) services.

 General Q&A